shadowlmd/stikked-paste/README.md

 # stikked-paste
 Another command line client for Stikked

-It will try to detect language of pasted content.
+It will try to detect language of pasted content and copy link to clipboard.

-Please put your API key in $HOME/.stikked in format apikey=your_api_key
+Reads configuration from '$HOME/.stikked' file.
+Example can be found in this repo.

 Usage:
 	some-command | paste.sh [language]